 After training in England, he went to Egypt in July 1917.
 After more than one year in Egypt and Palestine, he contracted diphtheria.
 The British military transferred him to Cairo and then to England.
 In 1919, he left the British Army and returned to Canada.

-After a brief relapse with his illness, he became the City Manager for an insurance company, all the while continuing to serve in the Governor General’s Foot Guards of the Non-Permanent Active Militia.
+After a brief relapse with his illness, he became the City Manager for an insurance company while continuing to serve in the Governor General’s Foot Guards of the Non-Permanent Active Militia.
 In January 1921, he transferred to the 1st Field Brigade, Royal Canadian Artillery, where he continued to serve until the outbreak of the Second World War, rising to command the Brigade as a Lieutenant-Colonel.

 Early in 1940, he volunteered for active service, reverting to the rank of Major to do so.
 After seeing his Gunners off to England, he spent six months instructing at the Canadian Artillery Training Centre in Kingston.
 He was soon appointed to command a battery of the 5th Field Regiment.
 In November 1941, he was a Brigade Major at Headquarters, Royal Canadian Artillery, 2nd Canadian Division.
 In late 1942, he received the Order of the British Empire and commanded the 4th Field Regiment.
 He held command for a full year, until his appointment in January 1943, as Commander, Royal Artillery, 3rd Canadian Division with concurrent promotion to Brigadier.